SvSchaijk/DataSetSchependomlaan/README.md

 The dataset contains the following elements:
 - Design model in .IFC
-- Issues (collision / clash detection) in BCF (.bzfzip)
+- Issues (collision / clash detection) in BCF (.bzfzip) and in Tekla BIMsight Package.
 - Subcontractor models in .IFC and .DWG
 	   - Flooring
 	   - Walls
 	   - Stairs